List of The Amazing World of Gumball characters: Bobert 6B

 Bobert 6B (voiced by Kerry Shale) is a robot who is one of the smartest students, but constantly struggles to understand emotion and develop a social life.
 He can transform into a larger form by triggering his "defense mode".

 Sarah G. Lato

 Sarah G. Lato (voiced by Jessica McDonald) is a yellow ice cream cone and student.
 She is depicted as an obsessive fan of Gumball and Darwin.
+She is named after Sarah Fell, the show's producer.

 Leslie

 Leslie (voiced by Kerry Shale) is an effeminate, friendly daisy who plays flute in the school band and can often be found hanging around the girls.
 He is Penny's cousin.
+In "The Diary", he begins dating Wilson Bilson.

 Alan Keane

 Alan Keane (voiced by Kerry Shale, season 1; Hugo Harrison, season 2 onward) is a teal-colored balloon who is Carmen's boyfriend.
 He is overly nice and even-tempered.
 Being filled with helium, Alan regularly speaks in a high-pitched voice.
 In "The Photo", Gumball envies him for having a beautiful face.
 Alan rebuffs this, but Gumball replies: "Dude, even your mole looks better than me".
 In "The Vision" it is revealed Alan secretly plans to take over the world and rule it as a dictator, brainwashing people to eradicate sadness.
 After discovering this, Gumball and Darwin attempt to assassinate Alan, which they succeed in after many failed attempts – though he reappears in subsequent episodes without any explanation.
 It was shown in "The Faith" that the world goes through chaos if Alan stops his kindness.